iamsagnik/Adventure_Rush/README.md

-# Adventure Rush
+# Questbound

-Adventure Rush is a 2D adventure game where players explore a dynamic world, avoiding obstacles, battling monsters, and progressing through challenging levels.
+Questbound is a 2D adventure game where players explore a dynamic world, avoiding obstacles, battling monsters, and progressing through challenging levels.
 This project is developed in Java using custom graphics and a camera system to handle smooth player movement and rendering.

 ## Table of Contents